Rio de Janeiro, Brazil

 Where to stay for every budget

-Copacabana: Known for its iconic beach, vibrant nightlife, and wide range of dining options, Copacabana is perfect for beach lovers and those seeking a lively atmosphere.
+1. Copacabana: Known for its iconic beach, Copacabana offers a vibrant atmosphere with plenty of restaurants, bars, and shops.
+It's great for beach lovers and those seeking a lively scene.

 Budget-Friendly Options